Chronology

 1962

-Niki and Jean Tinguely travel to California and visit Simon Rodia’s Watts Towers in south Los Angeles.
+Saint Phalle and Jean Tinguely take a trip to California; they visit the Watts Towers by Simon Rodia in South Los Angeles.

 1966

-Niki collaborates on Hon for the Moderna Museet in Stockholm.
-The piece garners worldwide attention and intensifies her desire to build her own sculpture garden.
-While in Stockholm, Niki and Jean Tinguely meet and work with the young Swiss artist Rico Weber, who remains their assistant and colleague for many years and will play an important role in creating the Tarot Garden.
+Niki de Saint Phalle works together with others on the project Hon, on behalf of the Moderna Museet in Stockholm.
+The giant sculpture causes a stir around the world, intensifying Niki de Saint Phalle's desire to create his own sculpture garden.
+In Stockholm Saint Phalle and Jean Tinguely met the young Swiss artist Rico Weber, who would be their assistant and colleague for many years, playing an important role in the creation of the Tarot Garden.

 1972